duffee/Mojolicious_session_example/docs/Logging.md

 If you're running `hypnotoad` in a production environment, the log name will be `log/production.log`, naturally.

+_TODO - add link to hypnotoad and explain_

 # Try it out

 Authenticate at the [Login page](https://localhost:3000/login)